-After 1914 the Greek and Armenian populations were to dwindle considerably due to the organised death marches and other methods used by the Turks during the Greek and Armenian Genocides.
-The Christian populations were to suffer extreme hardships over a period spanning almost a decade (1914-1923).
+After 1914 the Greek and Armenian populations was to dwindle considerably due to organised death marches and other methods used by Ottoman or Kemalist authorities during the Greek and Armenian Genocides.
+The Christian populations suffered extreme hardships over a period spanning almost a decade (1914-1923).
 Of the 20,000 Greeks few managed to survive the genocide.
-Those who did were forcibly sent to Athens, Pireaus, Salonica and other destinations in Greece as part of the Exchange of Populations.
+Those who did were sent to Athens, Pireaus, Salonica and other destinations in Greece as part of the Exchange of Populations.

-It’s worth noting the Greek community’s achievements in education and communal life which was more advanced than that of the Armenian and Turkish population.
+It’s worth noting the Greek community’s achievements in education and communal life up until then.

 In 1914, the town comprised a kindergarten with 500 children, a 7-grade primary school (400 students) a high school (200 students) as well as a 7-grade girl’s school (400 students).

 There were also the following community organisations;

 The Charitable Brotherhood ‘Orthodoxia’

 The Pan-Euxinus Greek Society ‘Αναγέννησις’ (an athletics organisation which organised the athletic games of 28-29 June 1909 between all the athletic clubs of Pontus).